GLOBAL MARKETS-Stimulus fears haunt share markets, dollar recovers

 By Herbert Lash

-NEW YORK, May 24 Global equity markets slipped on Friday over worries the U.S. Federal Reserve may curb a stimulus program that has lifted stocks, while the dollar recovered against the euro after better-than-expected U.S. durable goods data for April.
+NEW YORK, May 24 Global equity markets slipped on Friday on worries that the U.S. Federal Reserve may curtail its stimulus measures, while the dollar recovered against the euro to trade almost flat after better-than-expected U.S. durable goods data for April.

-Wall Street pared earlier losses to end near break-even, with the Dow edging into positive territory at the close, reflecting a willingness to keep the equity rally alive.

-"This has been happening all week.
-Investors are taking advantage of down days to put more cash to work, especially when the decline is not based on something fundamental," said Tim Ghriskey, chief investment officer of Solaris Asset Mangement in Bedford Hills, New York.

-U.S. and European shares marked their first weekly decline in five weeks after testimony by Fed Chairman Ben Bernanke earlier in the week sparked speculation the U.S. central bank will soon trim its support for the economy.
+European shares fell, marking their first weekly decline in five weeks, while U.S. stocks were poised to do the same after testimony by Fed Chairman Ben Bernanke sparked speculation the U.S. central bank will begin to trim its support for the economy.

 The Fed's purchase of Treasuries and mortgage-backed securities, being conducted at a monthly pace of $85 billion, has been a boon to equities markets and other riskier assets.